 At the federal level - also referred to as national level - the Federation (Bund) defines basic goals and principles of spatial planning in Germany with a focus on sectoral planning and public investment from the point of view of regional and national structural policy.
 However, it is only allowed to legislate in areas that are assigned to it by the Basic Law namely, i.e., spatial planning, land reallocation, property owner and tenant law, housing benefit law and parts of tax law.
 Here, the Federation primarily promotes an economically, ecologically and socially sustainable distribution of functions within the German territory, according to respective legislation.
 (Scharmann 2020) This legislation lays down the conditions, tasks and guidelines for spatial planning by the Federal Spatial Planning Act (Raumordnungsgesetz - ROG) and The Federal Building Code (Baugesetzbuch), in which planning law is codified by establishing the guidelines and instruments of planning in the area of, amongst others, land reallocation.
-The Federal Spatial Planning Act was recently amended.
-The overarching goal was to speed up planning procedures, including through digitization, the bundling of environmental impact assessment and participation rights, and the acceleration of award procedures.
-The amendments were part of a larger package to accelerate planning and approval procedures for expanded targets in the areas of renewable wind energy (2% of total space in Germany reserved for onshore renewable energy), transport infrastructure and digital infrastructure.
-Recently, the regulations for the implementation of the EU Emergency Regulation (Regulation EU 2022/2577) were also finally adopted and transposed into national law.
-This will further accelerate the procedures for the expansion of renewable energies and the electricity grids.
-Specifically, the regulations stipulate that in designated areas that have already undergone a Strategic Environmental Assessment (SEA), the obligation to conduct an Environmental Impact Assessment (EIA) and a species protection assessment for renewable energy plants and grids will no longer apply in the approval procedure.
+The states may enact laws at variance with this.
+The Federal Ministry of the Interior, Building and Community (BMI) is the ministry in charge of spatial planning in Germany and is responsible for spatial planning tasks at federal level as well as for coordinating between the Federal Government and the states.